 Choosing the Right Debt Payoff Method for You

-No method’s automatically “the best”—it’s all about what works for you.
-Here’s what to think about:
+No method is automatically “the best”—it’s about what works for you.
+Consider:

 - Are you a starter or a finisher?
-If kicking things off feels tough, the snowball’s quick wins can give you a boost.
-But if you’re super disciplined, the avalanche will save you more cash.
+If kicking things off feels tough, the snowball’s quick wins can help.
+If you’re highly disciplined, the avalanche will save more.

 - Savings or motivation?
-The avalanche cuts down on interest, which is awesome for your wallet.
-The snowball, though, keeps you pumped with early victories.
-If a bit of extra interest keeps you on track, think of it as a “motivation fee” for sticking with it.
+The avalanche cuts interest.
+The snowball provides early victories.
+If a bit of extra interest keeps you on track, view it as a motivation fee.

-- What kind of debts do you have?
-If your high-interest debts are small, you might get the best of both worlds.
-But if they’re big, the avalanche could feel like a slow climb at first.
+- Your debt mix?
+If high-APR debts are small, you may get both benefits; if they’re large, avalanche may feel slow at first.

 Ultimately, consistency matters most.
-The best method is the one you stick with!
-Our spreadsheet can help you decide by showing both paths clearly.
+The best method is the one you stick with.
+Our spreadsheet shows both paths clearly.

 Free Debt Snowball vs Avalanche Excel Spreadsheet 🚀

-Seeing is believing, and our free spreadsheet is your ultimate debt payoff companion.
-This interactive tracker simplifies choosing your path and keeps you motivated.
+Seeing is believing, and our free spreadsheet is your debt payoff companion.
+Use it to compare both paths side-by-side and stay motivated.

 Features of Our Debt Payoff Spreadsheet